demisto/content/Packs/IBMResilientSystems/Integrations/IBMResilientSystems/README.md

 #### Context Output

 There is no context output for this command.

 ### rs-list-scripts

 ***
-Get list of available scripts.
+Retrieves the specified script's information or a list of all organization's scripts.

 #### Base Command